UEFA EURO 2020 daily preview: What to look out for on Monday

 Article body

-Monday's UEFA EURO 2020 action includes the entry of some more big names.
+A full menu of Matchday 3 drama awaits on Monday with more round of 16 places on the line.

-We preview the action as Scotland play the Czech Republic, Poland meet Slovakia and Spain host Sweden.Download the EURO app
+We preview the action as Ukraine face Austria and North Macedonia play the Netherlands in Group C, before Finland take on Belgium and Russia visit Denmark to conclude Group B.Download the EURO app

 All times CET